matmulai/.github/profile/README.md

 Advancing GenAI, one matrix multiplication at a time!

-We build tools that leverage GenAI and tools and data that enhance GenAI.
+We build tools and create datasets that improve GenAI.
+We also build productivity tools that leverage GenAI.